-During the quarter ended March 31, 2005, we recognized a gain of \$1.6 million from the sale of equipment.
-The gain is reported as other operating income.
+During the first quarter of 2005, we recognized a gain of \$1.6 million from the sale of equipment.
+The gain is reported as other operating income in the accompanying Condensed Consolidated Statements of Operations.

 Reclamation fee assessment

 During the quarter ended March 31, 2004, the Office of Surface Mining completed an audit of certain of our federal reclamation fee filings for the period from 1998 through 2003.
 The audit resulted in an assessment of additional fees of \$1.3 million and interest of \$0.2 million.
 The additional fees have been recorded as a component of cost of coal sales in the accompanying Condensed Consolidated Statements of Operations, while the interest portion has been reflected as interest expense.